Peter Harness: Career

-Harness was the lead writer of the third and fourth seasons of the BBC's Wallander, starring Kenneth Branagh.
-He wrote all of season three, comprising three films: The Dogs of Riga, Before the Frost, and a new story developed by Henning Mankell and Harness called An Event in Autumn.
-He wrote two out of three films for season four, A Lesson in Love and The Troubled Man, and was executive producer for the series as a whole.
+Harness was the lead writer and executive producer of the BBC's Wallander, starring Kenneth Branagh.
+He wrote five feature length films for the series: The Dogs of Riga, Before the Frost, a new story developed by Henning Mankell and Harness called An Event in Autumn, and the two-part finale, A Lesson in Love and The Troubled Man.
+Branagh won an International Emmy Award for his role in the series.